Safecast/Tilemap/README.md

 flag-usuk_50x27.png is a borderless split US/UK flag icon.
 It is referenced by whatsnew_en_inline.html and whatsnew_ja_inline.html and used to provide the user with language selection.

+# Server Data Sources

+## safecast.org

+safecast.org is the primary webhost of the files in this repository.
+It provies automatic gzip compression, though that is non-essential.

+Contingency planning: the files here may be hosted on any webserver.
+There are no special server requirements.
+However, all users will currently be referencing this server to use the tilemap.

+## api.safecast.org

+api.safecast.org is used directly by the tilemap for right click -> Query API here and the bGeigie log query interface.
+More significantly, api.safecast.org is the principal data source for all other data sources.

+api.safecast.org is a custom Ruby app with a PostgreSQL backend that has a specific API used by the tilemap and rt.safecast.org.
+It also runs cron jobs to export the DB outside of the Ruby app, which are used directly for tile creation.

+Contingency planning: unknown, but the Ruby app is on Github, and daily DB backups occur.
+There are dependencies to specific URLs for these servers with no fallback.

+## safecast.media.mit.edu

+safecast.media.mit.edu is a VM on one of the last Apple Xserves made, running OS X 10.9.
+It provides all raster map tiles used by the tilemap.

+safecast.media.mit.edu's tiles are principally created by the Safecast app for OS X running as a cron job, using source data from a job on api.safecast.org.
+The Safecast app for OS X obviously must be running on OS X.

+safecast.media.mit.edu's tiles are also created by Lionel Bergeret's Python interpolation script running as a cron job, which uses a different source file from api.safecast.org than the app.
+This constitutes the majority of the server's workload.
+Theoretically, this process does not need to run on OS X.

+In both cases, Retile is also run in a cron job to reprocess the tiles.
+The OS X app exports all zoom levels of tiles, but Retile is used to assemble these 256x256 tiles into 512x512 tiles for Retina/HDPI displays.
+Both 256x256 and 512x512 are actively in use.
+For Lionel's interpolated tiles, Retile creates all zoom levels other than 13 for 256x256 tiles, and further assembles them into 512x512 tiles for Retina/HDPI displays.

+Contingency planning: Any OS X machine can generate tiles with the Safecast app for OS X, and these can be hosted on any web server.
+However, the logistics of the number of files involved make it somewhat impractical to update a remote host daily.
+Realistically, another OS X server would need to be set up and configured.
+For lesser disasters, the server is partially backed up via CrashPlan, but anything necessitating a new OS install would require some configuration work.
+The daily tile sets are not backed up, but archives of the static tilesets are.
+There are dependencies to specific URLs for this server with no fallback.

+Note: cron jobs are used to clean up after the interpolation script; if this is not done, all free disk space will be exhausted on the server.

+## Safecast Amazon S3

+Safecast's Amazon S3 server is used by api.safecast.org to store bGeigie log files after they have been submitted as a long-term, static archive.
+These are referenced by the bgeigie_imports.json API on api.safecast.org as a URL, and bgeigie_viewer.js downloads and parses them directly for display.

+Contingency planning: the log files can be stored on any server, though I am uncertain if they are being archived anywhere but S3 currently.
+There are dependencies to specific URLs for this server with no fallback.

+Note: the files are stored uncompressed; eventually, it would be nice to have these compressed instead, which would significantly reduce download times when using bgeigie_viewer.js.

+## rt.safecast.org

+rt.safecast.org is the Real-Time sensor server, which uses a combination of data pulled from api.safecast.org and data stored within WordPress to provide higher-level and admin functionality.

+rt.safecast.org provides devices.json, a list of all RT sensors which is used directly by rt_viewer.js.

+Contingency planning: unknown.
+There are dependencies to specific URLs for this server with no fallback.

+## gamma.tar.bz

+gamma.tar.bz generates chart images used by rt_viewer.js.
+It uses data from api.safecast.org and rt.safecast.org.

+Contingency planning: unknown.
+It is likely the code could be redeployed from Kalin's GitHub repo.
+There are dependencies to specific URLs for this server with no fallback.

+Note: eventually, the chart generation should be moved to rt.safecast.org.
+This will require updates to rt_viewer.js.

 (further documentation is forthcoming)